Deploy Wispr Flow via MDM

 Munki

-Import PKG:
+Import the PKG:

 munkiimport "Wispr Flow.pkg"Deploy PPPC profiles separately via your MDM (Munki does not manage profiles).